marcransome/Spfy/README.md

 **Spfy** is a command-line ruby tool for generating XSPF playlists from metadata stored in several popular audio formats.

 ##Installation
 [TagLib](http://developer.kde.org/~wheeler/taglib.html) is required for spfy to work.
-Follow the steps below (take from the [taglib-ruby installation guide](http://robinst.github.com/taglib-ruby/)) to install the necessary files for your respective system type:
+Follow the steps below (taken from the [taglib-ruby installation guide](http://robinst.github.com/taglib-ruby/)) to install the necessary files for your respective system type:

 > |               |                                    |
 > |---------------|------------------------------------|